 Delaware DBA

-In Delaware, to register your trade name or DBA with the state, you must do it at the county level where you plan on doing business.
-Rather than registering your DBA in the county of your business address (as is the norm for many states), you’ll have to register in each county where you do business.
+In Delaware, you must register your trade name or DBA in each county where you do business.
 Luckily for you, Delaware only has three counties: Kent, New Castle, and Sussex.
 They all use the same form, called the Registration of Trade, Business, & Fictitious Name Certificate.
-If you do business in each county, you’ll need to register in each county.
-It costs $25 for each county you want to register your trade name in.
+It costs $25 per county.
 Here are the steps to filing your Delaware trade name.

 Before attempting to register your trade name in Delaware, you’ll first need to make sure no other businesses are using your desired name.
-While Delaware doesn’t have a state-wide trade name certificate, they do have a state-wide business name search called the Delaware Trade, Business & Fictitious Name database.
-You’ll want to search for your potential trade name in the database to check its availability.
+You’ll want to search for your potential trade name in the Delaware Trade, Business & Fictitious Name database to check its availability.

-Along with being available, you’ll also need to follow Delaware’s requirements for trade names:
+Along with making sure the name is available, you’ll also need to follow Delaware’s requirements for trade names:

-- Do not use business identifiers like “LLC” or “Corp.” unless your business is one.
+- Do not use business identifiers like “LLC” or “Corp.” unless your business is this entity type.

 - Do not include potentially misleading words like “bank” or “federal.”